 - The clients are local and there may be competition

-Fixing and flipping small engine powered garden equipment such as lawnmowers, leaf blowers, generators and pressure washers can be a very profitable side hustle.
-However, fixing and flipping small engines isn't risk free.
+Fixing and flipping used small engine powered garden equipment such as lawnmowers, leaf blowers, generators and pressure washers can be a very profitable side hustle.
+However, fixing and flipping small engines isn’t risk-free.

 Finding a steady supply of broken but repairable garden equipment can be as challenging as diagnosing and repairing them.
 Common places to find broken garden equipment include your local salvage yard, your local classifieds, yard sales, word of mouth and sometimes on the side of the road on trash day.

 Once you have a machine you want to fix and flip, you need some basic small engine knowledge and a basic set of tools to repair it.
 To turn a profit on a small engine fix and flip, you need to be able to sell the machine for more than it cost to buy and repair.

 In my experience, some machines, such as grass trimmers, cost more to repair than you can expect to make selling them.
 Additionally, if a small engine has a cracked block or a lack of compression, it may not be repairable.

 Tip: Pay attention to aesthetics.
 Small engine garden equipment that looks good is easier to sell.
 It’s not uncommon to have to spend time cleaning, and sometimes painting, used garden equipment to be able to get top dollar for it.

 - Repairs can be done in your spare time

 - You can specialize in one type or brand of machine